|

 grade are the only ones with the energy to study

-hotness—and the chicks who put effort
+hotness — and the chicks who put effort

-into becoming hot by college, or by
+hot by college, or by

 their 20s, are the ones who are the hottest at the end of the day, and

-who stay that way.
+who stay

-If you are in the neighborhood of 30 years
+are in the neighborhood of 30 years

-old, trust us—every cool
+old, trust me: every

 kid from